casbin/awesome-auth/README.md

 - [Keycloak](https://www.keycloak.org/) - Open Source Identity and Access Management.
 - [Authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps.
 - [ZITADEL](https://github.com/caos/zitadel) - Cloud-native Identity & Access Management platform for secure authentication, authorization and identity management.
-- [Authentik](https://goauthentik.io) - authentik is an open-source Identity Provider focused on flexibility and versatility.
-You can use authentik in an existing environment to add support for new protocols, implement sign-up/recovery/etc.
+- [Authentik](https://goauthentik.io) - authentik is an open-source Identity Provider that emphasizes flexibility and versatility.
+It can be seamlessly integrated into existing environments to support new protocols.

 ## Authentication